 If you’d like to learn more about internal communication, sign up to attend an All Things IC Masterclass.

-They start from £399+VAT and upcoming topics include Change Communication, Writing Skills, Internal Communication and Strategic Internal Communication.
+Upcoming topics include Change Communication, Internal Communication and Strategic Internal Communication.
 See the Masterclasses website for upcoming dates.

 CIPR and IoIC members can earn CPD points/hours while learning and save 20%.
 Nonprofit organisations can also save 20% using my discount codes.
 Full information and codes can be found on the Masterclasses page.